Verônica Hipólito: 2025

+In December, Hipólito was a finalist at the "Atleta da Galera" (People's Choice Athlete) at the Brazilian Paralympic Awards.

 Activities outside the track

 Sports Management

 At the end of 2019, Verônica created Time Naurú, a Paralympic athletics team to compete in regional and national competitions organized by the Brazilian Paralympic Committee.
 In addition to competing for the team, she also took on the role of its main manager at just 24 years old.
 The team includes other Brazilian Paralympic athletes, such as Felipe Gomes, Viviane Ferreira Soares, Fabrício Junior Barros, and Davi Wilker de Souza, among others.
 In 2022, Naurú established its first athletics school in Santo André, providing training for children and young athletes in the region.

 Civic and political activities

 On November 14, 2022, Verônica was appointed as one of the specialists in the Technical Sports Group of the Brazilian Presidential Transition Office.
 This group was responsible for assessing the state of public policies in the country and proposing solutions for identified issues, as well as improvements to existing initiatives, contributing to the final report of the 2022–2023 Government Transition Team.